 240 Modern China.
-Fall (4).

 Survey of China from the founding of the Qing empire to the present: the zenith of the imperial-bureaucratic state in the 18th century, China's disintegration under the blows of Western aggression and internal rebellion, and the great political, social, and intellectual upheavals of the 20th century.
-Offered in alternate years: 02F.
+Offered as needed: 04F.

 241 Contemporary China: A Literary and Cinematic Perspective.
-Interim (3).
+May Term (3).

 Examination of the rapid transformation of society and values and the rebellion of the individual against the authoritarianism of state and family in contemporary China through the experiential media of fiction, memoirs, and films.
-Offered in alternate years: 02I.
+Offered in alternate years: 04M.

 242 Modern Japan.
-Fall (4).

 How did Japan emerge from the ashes of World War II to become the world's secondlargest economy?
 The answer begins with feudal Japan's disintegration under the impact of internal rebellion and Western imperialism, continues with Japan's rise to imperialist and militarist power, and culminates with the post-war economic miracle.
-Offered in alternate years: F02.
+Offered as needed: 05S.